 In case you’re wondering if another activity would do, the answer so far is, no. Even considering the most closely related activity, stretching, yoga emerges as the winner.

 A study exploring the benefits of yoga compared subjects practicing yoga to subjects stretching for the same amount of time weekly for 8 weeks.

-The conclusion is yoga has an effect that other traditional exercise may not in terms of cognitive health.
+The conclusion is yoga has an effect that other traditional exercises may not in terms of cognitive health.

 Yet another study shows yoga causes improvements in attention and processing speed.
 Say you’re having trouble staying focused at work or finishing a book.
 You can’t remember what you read.
-You can condition your brain through yoga just like you would your body through weight training.
-Yoga that includes poses, or asanas, as well as movement, and meditation seems to offer the most brain benefits.
+Use yoga for brain health just like you would your body through weight training.
+Yoga that includes poses, or asanas, as well as movement and meditation, seems to offer the most brain benefits.

 If you’re new to yoga, look for a Hatha yoga class.
 That would include all the components of brain enhancing yoga used in the studies.
 You should be able to find a beginner or basics class or one that teaches the use of props.
 Many yoga classes are performed in chairs in case you need accommodations for your joints or other balance issues.

 There are a wide variety of yoga DVDs and live streaming video programs available online in addition to your local yoga studios.
-If you’re tempted to practice at home due to intimidation or convenience, this yoga instructor and 34-year fitness professional encourages you to first have a session or two with an instructor who will help you modify moves for your needs.
+If you’re tempted to practice at home due to intimidation or convenience, this yoga instructor/34-year fitness professional encourages you to first have a session or two with an instructor who will help you modify moves for your needs.